stschiff/homepage-gatsby/src/data/posts/2021-03-24-Haskell-CLI.md

 	individuals          :: IndividualsSpec
 }

-data SummaryStatSpec = Heterozygosity | SegregatingSites | HardyWeinbergDeviation
+data SummaryStatSpec = Heterozygosity
+					 | SegregatingSites
+					 | HardyWeinbergDeviation

-data FormatSpec = PlinkFormat FilePath FilePath FilePath | VCFFormat FilePath
+data FormatSpec = PlinkFormat FilePath FilePath FilePath
+			    | VCFFormat FilePath

-data IndividualsSpec = IndividualsByFile FilePath | IndividualsByList [String]
+data IndividualsSpec = IndividualsByFile FilePath
+					 | IndividualsByList [String]

 ```

 OK, so what's going on here?
-First, we define a record type called `Options`, which has five fields, called `missingnessThreshold`, `verbose`, and so on.
+First, we defined a record type called `Options`, which has five fields, called `missingnessThreshold`, `verbose`, and so on.
 Each record has a type.
 Some types should sound familiar, such as `Double` (a decimal number) or `Bool` (True or False), which here define a missingness cutoff filter (exclude individuals with too much missing genotypes) and a verbosity flag (if `True`, print out extra log messages).

 The two other types are themselves custom types, defined below the record type. `SummaryStatSpec` represents different genome-wide summary statistic types that the user might want to compute for the specified individuals.
 The type is a simple enumeration of different values(`Heterozygosity`, `SegregatingSites` and `HardyWeinbergDeviation`), separated in Haskell using the pipe (`|`) operator.
 A value of type `SummaryStatSpec` has to be strictly one of these three choices.
 Notice how the type itself already guarantees exclusivity: the `summaryStatSpec` field cannot be simultaneously `Heterozyosity` and `SegregatingSites`.